Are you worried that your car is misfiring?

-There are a lot of different things that could cause a misfire, and it’s not easy to troubleshoot if you do not know where you should start to look.
+Many different things could cause a misfire, and it’s not easy to troubleshoot if you do not know where you should start looking.

 1. Rough Acceleration